-CMS releases rule clearing way to move forward with risk adjustment payments and collections for 2017 benefit year for ACA exchange plans Bookmark has been added
+CMS releases rule clearing way to move forward with risk adjustment payments and collections for 2017 benefit year for ACA exchange plans has been saved

 CMS releases rule clearing way to move forward with risk adjustment payments and collections for 2017 benefit year for ACA exchange plans